-Professor John Andrews has nearly 40 years’ experience in research in the sustainable energy field.
+Professor John Andrews is a renewable-energy hydrogen specialist with 40 years' experience in sustainable energy.

 Accomplishments / achievements